Undergraduate minors: Asian languages and literature; Korean studies; Russian; Russian and Eastern European studies

 Readings in modern and contemporary Chinese fiction; in English translation.
-Same as CL:4203.
+Taught in English.
+Recommendations: sophomore or higher standing.

 Films from Mainland China, Hong Kong, Taiwan, and Chinese diasporic communities, silent era to present; relationship of film to nation-state, cultural interflows, media technologies, ideologies.
 English subtitles.
-Same as CINE:4674.
+Recommendations: sophomore or higher standing.

 Research, reading, writing, and translation projects for undergraduate students.
 Prerequisites: CHIN:3102.

 CHIN:5024 Teaching Chinese as a Second Language VII: Pedagogical Grammar 3 s.h.